 - Permanent Wisconsin medical license prior to start date

-Application instructions and link to apply will be available in Spring 2021.
+Please apply through “Jobs at UW” link available Spring 2022.
 You will be required to submit a statement of interest, a current CV and a list of at least three references.
 In addition, three letters of recommendation will be required.

 Questions should be directed to: